getsentry/rfcs/text/0007-service-modules.md

 modules can be contained within a service.
 If a service doesn't provide endpoints or use models it can still benefit from the proposed structure.

-## Co-located tests
+## Test location

-Tests for a service should be bundled with the service code.
-Having tests co-located with application code reduces the amount of file navigation that developers need to do in parallel trees, and makes running a subset of tests simpler both for developers and in CI.
+Tests for a service would continue to live inside the top-level `tests` directory.
+The `tests` tree would mirror continue to mirror the service + module structure of the application code.
+Sharing naming conventions should make running sub-sets of tests simpler to automate.

 ## Formal entry points